LeavesMC/docs/docs/leaves/configuration.md

 #### instant-block-updater-reintroduced

 - **default**: `false`
-- **description**: If sets to "true", it will reintroduce the instant block update behavior from versions before 1.19, with that "update suppression" is doable in 1.19+ again.
+- **description**: If enabled, it will reintroduce the instant block update behavior from versions before 1.19, with that "update suppression" is doable in 1.19+ again.

 #### flatten-triangular-distribution

 - **default**: `false`
-- **description**: If sets to "true", it will change triangle distributional randomizers in Minecraft into uniform distributional randomizers, with that edge cases are more likely to happen.
+- **description**: If enabled, it will change triangle distributional randomizers in Minecraft into uniform distributional randomizers, with that edge cases are more likely to happen.

 #### redstone-shears-wrench

 - **default**: `true`
-- **description**:  If sets to "true", then shears can rotate part of the redstone component by right clicking.
+- **description**:  If enabled, then shears can rotate part of the redstone component by right clicking.
 (If you need to rotate more redstone components, please submit an issue)

 #### player-operation-limiter

 - **default**: `false`
-- **description**: If sets to "true", each player can only instantly break 1 or place 2 blocks per game tick, which works against automatic bedrock breaker mods (such as: [Fabric-Bedrock-Miner
+- **description**: If enabled, each player can only instantly break 1 or place 2 blocks per game tick, which works against automatic bedrock breaker mods (such as: [Fabric-Bedrock-Miner
 ](https://github.com/LXYan2333/Fabric-Bedrock-Miner)) and doesn't affect normal bedrock breakings.

 #### use-vanilla-random

 - **default**: `false`
-- **description**: If sets to "true", the server will use the vanilla random number generator; it may lose some performance, but will allow RNG manipulation to be used within the server.
+- **description**: If enabled, the server will use the vanilla random number generator; it may lose some performance, but will allow RNG manipulation to be used within the server.

 #### no-feather-falling-trample

 - **default**: `false`
-- **description**: If sets to "true", jump in boots on farmland while boot is enchanted with "Feather Falling" won't decay the farmland.
+- **description**: If enabled, jump in boots on farmland while boot is enchanted with "Feather Falling" won't decay the farmland.

 #### renewable-elytra